Wednesday, June 5, 2013

 But most of all, it is being open to more evidence.

-Richard Dawkins tells a story about an old colleague of his who for 15 years argued ardently for a theory that was infallible ( as far as he could tell) and who one day had to stand in front of the very same colleagues whom he had debated and worked with all this time with a somber truth.
+Richard Dawkins tells a story about an old colleague of his who for 15 years argued ardently for a theory that he felt was an infallible model (as far as he could tell) and who one day had to stand in front of the very same colleagues whom he had debated and worked with all this time with a somber truth.

-His hypothesis had been debunked by new evidence.
+His model had been debunked by new evidence.

 Did he argue?